xbmc/kodi-tv/README.md

 ### Main site

 1. site documentation
-1. add screenshots modal (or slideshow) to addons
+1. change addons to get their own page (instead of modal)
-1. figure out search by filtering full page of addons
+1. figure out search for addons
-1. display subcategory pages for addons
+1. display subcategory pages for addons (or at least decide on categories)
 1. add top authors page

 ### Addon Parser: